Summertime Saga

 Summertime Saga is an adult visual novel being published by The Epic Seasonal, developed by Kompas Productions and run by pseudonymous developer DarkCookie.
 Its first public release was in August 2016 as a crowdfunded early access title on Patreon.
 It has since been the most funded game on the site since October 2017.

-The game follows a young man navigating the challenges of his final year of college while managing part-time jobs, unraveling the mystery tied to his late father's murder, and engaging in sexual relationships with many of the townspeople.
+The game follows a young man navigating the challenges of his final year of high school while managing part-time jobs, unraveling the mystery tied to his late father's murder, and engaging in sexual relationships with many of the townspeople.
 It has received both scholarly attention and criticism for its treatment of a romanceable transgender character.

 Plot

-Story takes place in a fictional city of 'Summervile'.
+Story takes place in a fictional city of 'Summerville'.
 (Note: Note: Throughout the progressive "Parts", the main character engages into several sexual acts and in one of the Parts, it is necessary to have one of the characters involved, to be impregnated, like in this case, Maria.
 Post or Mid storyline characters might also be engaged to have sex and conceive baby/-ies.)